laravel/docs/eloquent-relationships.md

     echo $posts[0]->votes_count;
     echo $posts[0]->comments_count;

-If needed, you may also alias a count to something else, allowing multiple counts on the same relationship name:
+You may also alias the relationship count result, allowing multiple counts on the same relationship:

     $posts = Post::withCount([
         'comments',